Home

 Q: Are ATS products same as CARBONETIC?

-A: ACROSS has been authorized to distribute ATS products outside of Japan under their own brand name.
-"CARBONETIC" is a brand name for the products distributed by ACROSS.
-CARBONETIC products include ATS carbon products and selective ATS metal products as well as their own performance parts.
-Some of the Carbonetic products are assembled at ATS factory and others are assembled at ACROSS using the ATS parts or ACROSS parts.
+A: ACROSS had been authorized to distribute ATS products outside of Japan under their own brand name.
+"CARBONETIC" was a brand name for the products distributed by ACROSS.
+CARBONETIC products included ATS carbon products and selective ATS metal products as well as their own performance parts.
+Some of the Carbonetic products were assembled at ATS factory and others were assembled at ACROSS using the ATS parts or ACROSS parts.
+(For example, the Carbonetic flywheel for Evo twin/triple were not made by ATS).
+Consequently, Carbonetic products were not always exactly same as the ATS products.

-PPI is the North America exclusive distributor of ATS products which are manufactured at the ATS with ATS parts under the ATS quality control.
+PPI is the North American exclusive distributor of ATS products which are manufactured at the ATS with ATS parts under the ATS quality control.

 Q: How does a clutch type LSD compare with a gear type LSD?

 A: The gear type LSDs are popular choice for many manufacturers stock differentials.
 There is virtually no noise and the maintenance is very easy.
 A clutch type LSD, on the other hand, requires an LSD oil.
 However, when it comes down to performance, a clutch type LSD provides you with a much better response to your throttle and steering input.
 A clutch type LSD is the choice of professional drivers, which is the proof of performance.
-Also a gear type LSD behaves like a 1 way LSD and as such it is not preferred by many drifting drivers.
+Also a gear type LSD usually behaves like a 2 way LSD and as such it cannot be tuned for strong performance for FF cars.
+Strong LSD for the FF cars causes under steer. (except for our carbon LSD).

 Q: Is ATS LSD streetable?